- 2 Bedrooms

 - Condo

 With a landmark location right on the sand in Myrtle Beach, SeaGlass Towerâ„¢ is the ideal focal point for a beach vacation.
 Grandiose Strand, South Carolina's famed 60-mile stretch of golden sand beaches.
 One-bedroom standard and deluxe suites provide a comfortable oceanside stay, with full kitchen and bath, separate living and dining areas, and cozy balconies.
-Below, the striking beach beckons.
+Below, the pretty beach beckons.
 Gather shells, body surf or relax on the soft sand with a good book.
-On cloudy days, savor a dip in the resort's indoor pool, or relax in the hot tub overlooking the beach.
+On cloudy days, appreciate a dip in the resort's indoor pool, or relax in the hot tub overlooking the beach.

 About the Area